 Where to Stay in Marathon

-If you are looking for the best places to stay in Marathon and nearby – check out our selection below!
+If you are looking for the best places to stay in Marathon and nearby – check out my recommendations below!

-Did we miss out on any amazing things to do in Marathon, Florida?
-Let us know your favorite Marathon attractions in the comments!
+Did I miss out on any amazing things to do in Marathon, Florida?
+Let me know your favorite Marathon attractions in the comments!

 More South Florida Travel Guides